RESERVE BANK OF INDIA

 Master Circular on SHG-Bank Linkage Programme

 The Reserve Bank of India has, from time to time, issued a number of guidelines/instructions to banks on SHG-Bank Linkage Programme.
-In order to enable the banks to have instructions at one place, a Master Circular incorporating the existing guidelines/instructions on the subject has been updated and enclosed.
-This Master Circular consolidates and updates the circulars issued by Reserve Bank on the subject up to June 30, 2016 as indicated in the Appendix.
+In order to enable banks to have instructions at one place, the Master Circular incorporating the existing guidelines/instructions on the subject has been updated and enclosed.
+This Master Circular consolidates the circulars issued by Reserve Bank on the subject up to June 30, 2019, as indicated in the Annex.

 Encl: As above